 Be present with the dying person and let them be your guide.
 Hold hands, look in their eyes, feel the emotions that come up.
 If they wish to reminisce or share their wisdom listen and participate in their life review.
-Write down your thoughts and feelings.
+Perhaps write down your thoughts and feelings.
 Be willing to reconcile past hurts and say goodbye.

 Be gentle with yourself.
 Care-giving is hard work.
 Organize family and friends to take turns sitting with your love one.
 Take care of yourself by planning frequent breaks, eating regular meals and getting plenty of sleep.
 Accept help, because it is simply too stressful to do this alone.

-Remember that this sacred time can be deeply meaningful possibly including an intense connection to a loving spiritual presence.
+Remember that this sacred time can be deeply meaningful, possibly including an intense connection to a loving spiritual presence.
 A vigil provided with caring hearts provides great comfort to a dying person as they prepare to leave.

 Most religions have rituals after death and many people have made arrangement for them to be carries out.
 If no wishes have been expressed at Celia’s House we offer a few rituals to help with the closure of the vigil and honor the life of, and one’s relationship to, the person who has died.
 We have found it helps the grieving process for many and helps them move on to whatever tasks may come next.
 It is not an easy time.
 Your Hospice Provider or care giver can assist with these rituals if you like.
 They are simple enough that family and/or friends can do them on their own as well.